DIY Tutorial: How to Replace a Fuel Pump

 Need to change your fuel pump?
 These step-by-step instructions from the experts at NAPA Canada make replacing a fuel pump a DIY job.

 How to Replace a Fuel Pump: A Step By Step Guide

 The mechanical fuel pump provides fuel to the carburetor and is actuated by an eccentric on the camshaft through the rocker arm or push rod.
 When you replace a fuel pump, you should also install a new fuel filter.
-Check the fuel line running from the fuel tank to the pump, and replace it if it’s cracked or leaking.
+(Here's how to change a fuel filter in four easy steps.)
+Check the fuel line running from the fuel tank to the pump, and replace it if it's cracked or leaking.
 If you replace the fuel line, you should also install a new hose.

 Before you begin changing fuel pumps, you’ll need to have the following at your fingertips:

 - Ratchet wrench set with universal joint